gustybear-teaching/course_ee693e_2021_fall/week_14/01_Akinyele.md

 In the mobile application, the authors implement a "lazy" decryption, which only performs decryptions of records on an as-needed basis.
 This results into using less memory and less processing power, thus preserving battery life.
 Eventually the usability can be improved by selecting decryption once, and it allows for all other entries to be decrypted in the background.
 Other functions from the application are the supporting of caching encrypted medical records for when network connectivity is unavailable.
 Finally, one of the main highlights is that the application allows users to choose whether to trust Google with the privacy of their records.
 Even if the records cannot be uploaded to Google Health, the system's architecture supports other cloud-based EMR systems as well.

 ### Experimentation
-In order to evaluate Clicktok, the authors of the paper, used the click traffic obtained, filtered it and exposed it to a testbed with malicious apps and click malware.
-Through this they were able to get a click traffic that contained both legitimate and fake clicks.
+In order to evaluate the ABE techniques to medical records, the authors conducted several experiments using their implementation.

-{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig2.png" title="Figure 1: Implementation of Attribute-Based Encryption" width="250" >}}
+{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig2.png" title="Figure 2: CP-ABE and KP-ABE Encryption and Decryption Times" width="250" >}}
-In their experimentation, they consider *stealthy* attackers to be under 5 clicks a day per device, *sparse* to be 5-15 clicks, and *firehose* to be over 15 clicks.
-From Table 1, it can be seen that Clicktok with a passive defense is effective in identifying click fraud.
-With a longer ad network duration, leads to better inference, especially against stealth attacks.
+In their experimentation, the authors perform ciphertext-policy scheme micro benchmarks for the different ABE schemes.This figure summarizes the encryption and decryption times on their Intel-based workstation and mobile devices.

-{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig3.png" title="Figure 1: Implementation of Attribute-Based Encryption" width="250" >}}
+{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Fig3.png" title="Figure 3: Storage Overhead Incurred by ABE Encryption of Medical Records" width="250" >}}
-They also categorized and analyzed different click categories, where sponsored are advertisements displayed by search engines, contextual are ads displayed on a webpage based on keywords present in the webpage, and mobile are ads exclusively present on mobile devices.
-From the results in Table 2, it is shown that the Clicktok is able to identify fraudulent clicks across the ad categories at a high true positive rate of ~90%, and a low false positive rate at around ~0.004%.
+In this experimentation, a reltionship was determined from the size of an encrypted node for various encryption policies.
+The "Minor" example represents the worst case encryption policy.

-{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Table1.png" title="Figure 1: Implementation of Attribute-Based Encryption" width="250" >}}
+{{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/raw/main/week_14/images/Akinyele_Table1.png" title="Table 1: Policy Complexity" width="250" >}}
-When applying the active defense with bait clicks, it can be seen in Table 3, that it improves detection rates.
-With both the increase in true positive rates, and decrease in false positive rates, show that an active defense may be important in identifying fake clicks.
+The table summarizes the timestamp for an access policy as well as the number of leaves needed to to compute the policy in a binary tree.

 ### Audience Questions
 1. Is there a reason 128 bit size was used in the AES over other larger bit sizes?